 Dr. Patrick Dieveney

-This course is currently scheduled for synchronous online instruction.
+For FA23, this course is scheduled for asynchronous online instruction.

 In this course, we will be exploring a range of issues in contemporary biomedical ethics.
 Topics discussed in the course include ethical issues concerning the professional-patient relationship, human and animal research, physician-assisted suicide, abortion, embryonic stem-cell research, and social justice and health-care policy.
 The primary goal in the course is to introduce students to various ethical issues in the biomedical sciences and equip them with the analytical tools necessary to appreciate the various positions and arguments.
 In the process, students will also gain an understanding of historically prominent theories in normative ethics, such as virtue ethics, Kantian ethics, and utilitarianism.
 The course should prove beneficial to those for whom this may be their only philosophy course (no prior background in philosophy is required), and it will provide a good background for those who might wish to pursue further studies in philosophy.

 GE/GR areas: upper-division C (humanities) and WI (writing)